Seahawks sign LSU track star Cyril Grayson as a receiver

 A NOLA.com story last week detailed Grayson’s decision to try football again, quoting him saying: “It’s always been a dream of mine.
 People take different routes to get different places.
 I came here and ran track.
 Nobody here today has the resume that I have.
 Nobody else is a seven-time All-American, five-time All-SEC, and four-time national champion.
 It speaks for itself.
 I’m a hard worker and the ultimate goal has always been to get to the NFL and pursue that dream.
 I miss it every day.
 It was hard to go to Tiger Stadium and watch the games.
 I go to sleep every night and dream about it and wake up and not actually live it.
 I always wanted to do it and I miss it every day.”

-The story noted that Grayson played safety, QB and receiver at Archbishop Rummel High in Metairie where he set a school single-season record with 731 yards receiving on 28 catches, 26.1 per reception.
+Grayson played safety, QB and receiver at Archbishop Rummel High in Metairie where he set a school single-season record with 731 yards receiving on 28 catches, 26.1 per reception.

+Grayson told the Baton Rouge Advocate Monday that he signed his contract with the Seahawks Friday night.

+“I was like, ‘This is unreal,’” Grayson said told the Advocate Monday.
+“I don’t want to get too excited.
+I know there’s still a lot of work to do.
+I’m super pumped, but I’m just not outwardly with it.
+I’ve been keeping it on the DL.”

 Grayson becomes the 10th receiver on the Seahawks’ roster.
 The others are Doug Baldwin, Tyler Lockett, Jermaine Kearse, Paul Richardson, Kasen Williams, Kenny Lawler and Tanner McEvoy as well as two other players signed in the off-season as free agents, Jamel Johnson and Rodney Smith.